AndrewTelleria/phi/README.md

 # The Pup House Inn #

-This is a website for a animal boarding business to create, update, and show content on their website to promote their business.
+This is a website for an animal boarding business to create, update, and show content on their website to promote their business.
+The website uses Wagtail's CMS.

 To run this application on your own machine: